joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 rabbitmq                   3-management        fb11f4e0a6b6        2 months ago        124MB
 ```

-## Linking everything with Docker Compose
+## Wrap everything with Docker Compose
 Create a file named `docker-compose.yml` and place the following content on it:
 ```yaml
 version: '2'